- Group Tours

 Otsukimi, which literally means

-sato-imo), and other autumn foods are also commonly eaten during Otsukimi.
-These Tsukimi foods are eaten while you are surrounded by decorations made from susuki, or Japanese pampas grass.
+sato-imo), and other autumn foods are also enjoyed during Otsukimi viewing.
+These Tsukimi foods are eaten while surrounded by decorations made from susuki, or Japanese pampas grass.
+In addition to traditional Tsukimi foods, some restaurants create special tsukimi-themed snacks, like fried-egg sandwiches.

-Interestingly, the Japanese see a rabbit pounding mochi in a full moon.
+Interestingly, many Japanese say they can see a rabbit pounding mochi in the full moon.
 Can you see it?